Bureau of Land Management, Interior.

 The purpose of this action is to continue implementation of the terms of the Helium Privatization Act (HPA) of 1996 dealing with the disposal of the Conservation Helium Reserve.
-The HPA requires the Department of the Interior (DOI) to offer for sale, beginning no later than 2005, a portion of the Conservation Helium stored underground at the Cliffside Field, north of Amarillo, Texas.
-The DOI, in consultation with the private helium industry, has determined that private companies, with refining capacity along the crude helium pipeline, will need a supply of helium in excess of that available from their own storage accounts and that available from crude helium extractors in the region.
+The HPA requires the Department of the Interior to offer for sale, beginning no later than 2005, a portion of the Conservation Helium stored underground at the Cliffside Field, north of Amarillo, Texas.
+The Department of the Interior, in consultation with the private helium industry, has determined that private companies, with refining capacity along the crude helium pipeline, will need a supply of helium in excess of that available from their own storage accounts and that available from crude helium extractors in the region.
 Given the current market, Conservation Helium sold in this sale will cause minimal market disruption.
-This sale will be conducted in four parts, with one-fourth of the annual sale amount offered each quarter of Fiscal Year 2006.

-Submit bids for the first quarter sale and other documentation as required in Notice on or before November 7, 2005.
-Bids for the remaining three quarters must be submitted according to the following schedule:
+Submit bids and other documentation as required in Notice on or before May 9, 2005.

-You may submit your bids and other documentation as required in this Notice to the BLM, Amarillo Field Office, 801 S. Fillmore, Suite 500, Amarillo, TX 79101-3545, Attention: Crude Helium Sales Analyst.Start Further Info
+You may submit your bids and other documentation as required in this Notice to the Bureau of Land Management; Amarillo Field Office; 810 S. Fillmore, Suite 500; Amarillo, TX 79101-3545; Attention: Crude Helium Sales Analyst.Start Further Info

 FOR FURTHER INFORMATION CONTACT: